-The program will include: Waggle Dance, for laptop marching band, unplugged; the Chicago premiere of the benchmark consort, a study in digital failure for an orchestra of crashing laptops; Salvage, in which seven performers attempt to revive dead circuit boards from discarded appliances; and other works for hacked CD players, backwards electric guitars, smart-bomb video, and flame-controlled oscillators.
-Koch will bring a new piece of analogue gear called the blippoo box.
+The program includes: Waggle Dance, for laptop marching band, unplugged; the Chicago premiere of the benchmark consort, a study in digital failure for an orchestra of crashing laptops; Salvage, in which seven performers attempt to revive dead circuit boards from discarded appliances; and other works for hacked CD players, backwards electric guitars, smart-bomb video, and flame-controlled oscillators.
+Koch brings a new piece of analog gear called the blippoo box.
 The concert also will feature performances by the legendary SAIC Sinfonietta.

 If you have a laptop (Mac or PC), bring it along and participate in the benchmark consort.